-- 1. The gas connection fitting on the water heater is 3⁄4" NPT.
-NOTE: The pipe size must not be less than 3⁄4". - 2.
-The supply line must be sized for the maximum output of the water heater being installed.
+- 1. The gas connection fitting on the water heater is 3⁄4"NPT.
+NOTE: The pipe size must not be less than 3⁄4". - The supply line must be sized for the maximum output of the water heater being installed.
 If there are additional gas appliances from the main supply line, measure the size of the supply line according to the COMBINED total maximum BTUH draw for the appliances as if they were operating at the same time. - 3.
 Measure the length of the gas supply line from the gas meter to the water heater.
 Water heater must be installed downstream of the gas meter to ensure adequate gas supply.
 Use the tables in this manual or refer to the gas line manufacturer's sizing information to determine the correct supply pipe size. - 4.
 The National Fuel Gas Code (NFPA 54) requires that a sediment trap (drip leg) be installed in the gas line on appliances not so equipped.
 The drip leg must be accessible, a minimum of 3" in length, and not subject to freezing conditions.
-See Figure 35. - A manual gas shut-off valve should be installed in the gas supply line close to the water heater.
-See Figure 35 for detail. - To facilitate any future maintenance, it is also recommended that an approved gas union fitting be installed in the supply line between the shut-off valve and the 3⁄4"NPT connection on the water heater. - Use a manometer to test the gas pressure to make sure it meets the minimum standards and does not exceed the maximum standards of the water heater. - 8.
-Leak test the gas line pipe before placing the water heater in operation.
-Only use approved leak detector liquid solutions to check for leaks.
+See Figure 40. - A manual gas shut-off valve should be installed in the gas supply line close to the water heater.
+See Figure 40 for detail.

-Figure 35 - Gas Line with Shut-Off and Sediment Trap Detail
+Figure 36 - Gas Line with Shut-Off and Sediment Trap Detail